 When you release the button, the view in the active window changes to the item you chose from the View menu.

-Getting information The Get Info command displays information about a single about an icon item on the desktop or in an open window.
+Getting information The Get Info command displays information about a single item on the desktop or in an open window.

 1 To get information, first select the icon for which you want details.